May 13, 1820 – Florence Nightingale:

 “The majority of women (happily for them) are not troubled with sexual feeling of any kind.“

 Many women tried to avoid orgasms because they were told they led to pregnancy.

-While it is true that language used in Victorian times was often flowery and passionate, even toward members of the same sex, Nightingale’s prolific writings combined with her lifelong avoidance of relationships with men, certainly point to the strong possibility that she was a lesbian.
-If she was, then it’s possible that she never acted on her desires at all, given the disdain that society had against almost any form of sexual expression, let alone homosexual activity.
+While it is true that language used in Victorian times was often flowery and passionate, even toward members of the same sex, Nightingale’s prolific writings combined with her lifelong avoidance of relationships with men, point to the strong possibility that she was a lesbian.
+If she was, then it’s still possible that she never acted on her desires at all, given the disdain that society had against almost any form of sexual expression, let alone girl-on-girl action.
 Yet, she was successful in forging ahead with her dream, despite the rigid constraints of her time.